baptisteruiz/SPARTA/README.md

 - `sparta classification`: to run classification on functional profile and labels to find functions of importance allowing to classify the labels.
 - `sparta esmecata`: to run esmecata on taxonomic affiliations and taxonomic profile to create functional profile.
 - `sparta pipeline`: to run `sparta esmecata` then `sparta classification`.

+All subcommands require an output folder name be specified, using the `-o` argument.

 ### `sparta classification`